dscape/frameless/readme.md

 });
 ```

-“frameless” prompt is built on top of the [flatiron/prompt](https://github.com/flatiron/prompt) module. all the arguments to the main function (except the callback) are assumed to be either a string (i.e. a mandatory option) or an object that represents a [flatiron/prompt option object](https://github.com/flatiron/prompt#prompting-with-validation-default-values-and-more-complex-properties). “frameless” adds two new properties to the flatiron/prompt object: (1) `save`; to control whether or not that specific option should be persisted in the dot file, and (2) `load`; which dictates the given option is a file and the contents of that option should be the file itself
+“frameless” prompt is built on top of the [flatiron/prompt](https://github.com/flatiron/prompt) module. all the arguments to the main function (except the callback) are assumed to be either a string (i.e. a mandatory option) or an object that represents a [flatiron/prompt option object](https://github.com/flatiron/prompt#prompting-with-validation-default-values-and-more-complex-properties). “frameless” adds two new properties to the flatiron/prompt object: (1) `save`; to control whether or not that specific option should be persisted in the dot file, and (2) `load`; which serves the purpose of automatically loading files specified in options

-### the confirmation prompt

 “frameless” supports “are you sure?” prompts